 Then pick out the puckers at that center-back peak.
 I'm going to have to stitch that part by hand.

-Though all the old books inveigh against wrapping the fabric over your finger, when you are sewing a longer piece to a shorter one, it's a good idea -- for the same reasons that made the old writers inveigh against it.
+Though all the old books inveigh against wrapping the fabric over your finger, it's a good idea when you are sewing a longer piece to a shorter one — for the same reasons that made the old writers inveigh against it.

 And when I put them on this morning, I already found a use for that extra pocket: it corresponds to the pocket in my jeans where I keep my spectacle-wiping handkerchief, and I never did find a good place to keep it in my jersey.